 1. KitchenAid Stand Mixer: This is the big-ticket item that every cook wants.
 It’s both functional and a statement piece for your counter top and comes with attachments for everything from pasta to bread.
 I recommend this one for mom or someone else near that level of specialness to you.

 2. Cookbooks and eBooks: Cookbooks for foodies are the equivalent of couture coffee table books for fashionistas.
 I have them on my bookshelves, my desk, and they are just as much reference material as they are décor pieces.
 You can go the classic route with something like The Southern Living Cookbook or gift something more cheeky like Chrissy Teigen’s Cravings.
 There are also vintage cookbooks available on sites like eBay that might hold sentimental value to the recipient.
 One such book for me is the Betty Crocker Cooky Book.
 I have adapted different recipes from this book since high school and have an edition that belonged to my great grandmother and was printed in the year my Mommy was born!
 I recommend this kind of gift for anybody.
+Check out my everyday cookbook gift guide for more inspo.
 My favorite celebrity cookbooks are linked below.

 3. Monogrammed Items: Monogramming adds a personal touch and endears the item to the recipient.
 You can monogram just about anything from kitchen towels to aprons to cutting boards.
 This gift shows a level of planning and thoughtfulness so I recommend these for your close friend who wouldn’t necessarily invest in these items on their own.